FabianoEger/tago-documentation/tutorials.rst

 Your setup at Tago is ready!
 Now, you just need to code your BBB to send the data.

 When communicating with devices, Tago uses the `JSON <http://json-schema.org/example1.html>`_  format.
-For example, to send the information that the switch is open, the device just needs to make a POST in HTTP using the data like:
+For example, to send the information that the switch is closed, the device just needs to make a POST in HTTP using the data like:

 	.. code-block:: json

 		{
 		    "variable": "switch",
-		    "value": "open",
+		    "value": "closed",
 		}

 Yep!
 That is all!
 You can add a lot of more information with the variable, like its location, time, and unit.
 Several fields can be added with the data when using our :ref:`API's <ref_api_api>`.